Bloxelcom/bloxelcomweb/README.md

 Freecorn1854 (with the help of ChatGPT), and continued and revised by Jimbo.

-Special thanks to "video.js", "nginx", and OBS for powering the backend to BloxelcomCable.
+Special thanks to "video.js", "nginx", and "OBS" for powering the backend to BloxelcomCable.

 https://videojs.com/